-In jurisdictions with infrequent search and rescue incidents, the Responsible Agent is usually unfamiliar with the technical details of lost person search management. this is the case, ASRC members are almost always under the command of ASRC Field Team Leaders, who are in turn commanded by the ASRC Command Staff; the ASRC Command Staff is in turn responsible to the Responsible Agent.
+In jurisdictions with infrequent search and rescue incidents, the Responsible Agent is usually unfamiliar with the technical details of lost person search management. this is the case, ASRC members are almost always under the command of ASRC Field Team Leaders, who are in turn commanded by the ASRC Command and General Staff; the ASRC Staff is in turn responsible to the Responsible Agent.
 This allows safe yet maximal use of the talents of ASRC members.
-In a situation such as this, the ASRC must operate its own Command Staff independent of the other agencies involved, and the SAROP provides for this.
+In a situation such as this, the ASRC must operate its own Staff independent of the other agencies involved, and the SAROP provides for this.
 (The final decision as to the ASRC's deployment on any mission is, of course, the ASRC IC's).

-If another search and rescue (SAR) organization is involved in the mission (e.g. a search dog team), and it wishes to participate with the ASRC in a unified Command Staff, a Command Staff Liason from the other SAR organization may be attached to the ASRC IC, and management personnel from the other organization may be employed in Command Staff positions as described previously.
+If another search and rescue (SAR) organization is involved in the mission (e.g. a search dog team), and it wishes to participate with the ASRC in a unified Command and General Staff, a Command Staff Liason from the other SAR organization may be attached to the ASRC IC, and management personnel from the other organization may be employed in Command and General Staff positions as described previously.
+Although Liasons from every organization involved in the operation should have a Liason Officer on the Command Staff, General Staff members should generally be selected on the basis of experience and competence, regardless of agency affiliation.
+It is particularly important that the Operations Chief be the most expert person available.

-When many organizations are involved in a large operation, it sometimes is appropriate to form a Unified Command Staff with command personnel from each agency jointly determining objectives and commanding the operation.
+When many organizations are involved in a large operation, it sometimes is appropriate to form a Unified Command and General Staff with command personnel from each agency jointly determining objectives and commanding the operation.
 However, the ASRC, as a volunteer organization, always has a clearly identified ASRC IC who has responsibility for the safety and proper use of ASRC members, and authority to commit them to the operation or remove them from the operation if that becomes necessary.

 There are certain specific instances in which the ASRC relegates command over ASRC members directly to another agency; these instances are specified by Cooperative Agreements which are found in the ASRC Operations Manual.
-In these cases, the ASRC IC relinquishes command of the ASRC and becomes the ASRC Command Staff Liason, and retains only the authority to terminate ASRC involvement if this becomes necessary.
+In these cases, the ASRC IC relinquishes command of the ASRC and becomes the ASRC Command and General Staff Liason, and retains only the authority to terminate ASRC involvement if this becomes necessary.
 An example of this kind of arrangement is when the ASRC is assisting Shenandoah National Park with a large search operation.